BROWNSVILLE, Texas – The City of Brownsville and Lit Communities recently held a groundbreaking ceremony for their BTX Fiber Broadband Project.

 The project is a public-private partnership designed to eliminate the digital divide in Brownsville.
 The ceremony was held at the main branch of Brownsville Public Library

-Editor’s Note: The above video is the first in a four-part series on Brownsville’s efforts to eliminate the Digital Divide.
-Part Two, featuring Brownsville Mayor Trey Mendez, will appear in our next edition.
+Editor’s Note: The above video is the third in a four-part series on Brownsville’s efforts to eliminate the Digital Divide.
+Click here to watch Part One, featuring Jordana Barton-Garcia of Connect Humanity.
+Click here to watch Part Two, featuring Brownsville Mayor Trey Mendez.
+Part Four, featuring Brownsville Interim City Manager Helen Ramirez, will appear in our next edition.

 Quality journalism takes time, effort and….
 Money!